jonifreeman/ajatusasana.fi/en/index.markdown

 beneficial way.
 The intention is an independent person, who feels good in his/her body and in his/her immediate social surroundings.

-The body is wise once you start listening.
+Once you start listening, you realize how wise the body can be.
 It whispers, it shouts, it hums, it purrs of contentment.
 It converses.
-If you want to start a dialogue with your body, you are welcome to try my courses!
+Ready to start a dialogue with your body?
+Welcome to try one of my courses!